Emily Cayer (Program Coordinator)

 Laura Stone (Outreach & Marketing Coordinator)

-Laura designed the Northeast Grainshed logo, the FT2 (square foot logo), the Neighbor Loaves logo, and designed and built the Northeast Grainshed website.
-The opportunity to work on these projects has been incredibly inspiring, and a real delight in learning all things grain related.
+Laura designed the Northeast Grainshed logo, the SQFT (square foot logo), the Neighbor Loaves logo, and designed and built the Northeast Grainshed website.
+The opportunity to work on these projects has been incredibly inspiring, and a real delight in learning all things grain-related.
 She is inspired by the passion found within the community of Northeast grain growers, processors, and ‘businesses to revitalize the Northeast grainshed and feels honored to be a part of this mission.